Anteater: Interactive Visualization of Program Execution Values in Context: Evaluation

 \subsubsection{Graph Edge Crossing Angle Maximization}

-In this case study, we investigate a program that tries to balance the number of edge crossings in a graph with the size of the minimum crossing angle.
+In this usage scenario, we investigate a program that tries to balance the number of edge crossings in a graph with the size of the minimum crossing angle.
 The program searches for the layout that minimizes the number of edge crossings while maximizing the size of the minimum crossing angle.
-In this case study, we inspect the stability of the gradient descent method on this problem.
+In this usage scenario, we inspect the stability of the gradient descent method on this problem.

 To inspect the stability, we ran the gradient descent multiple times, tracking the minimum angle and number of intersections at each iteration of the gradient descent.
 We found that in most cases, the gradient descent returns a good solution, as demonstrated in Fig.\ \ref{fig:vanillaComp}-A, where it immediately begins moving toward a good solution and never turns back.
 However, instances occur, as shown in Fig.\ \ref{fig:vanillaComp}-B, where the gradient descent starts moving towards a bad solution, and never recovers.
 Therefore, we can conclude that although the majority of the time it produces a good solution, this method suffers from stability issues.